willboka/willboka.github.io/_posts/2024-05-06-2024-04-12-finding-rce-in-access-points.md

 ## Introduction

-I was searching for a product like a home router of an access point (AP) that has not been audited yet.
+I was searching for a product like a home router or an access point (AP) that has not been audited yet.
 My goals were to evaluate and improve my own tooling for vulnerability research on firmware and find and exploit bugs.

 My scope was the administration web server and I discarded devices that had not the entire web server coded in C. So no Lua plugins, ASP or PHP servers.
 I discarded devices that have no firmware provided or had their firmware ciphered.

 Finally I found this brand: [Kuwfi](https://kuwfi.com).
-Their products are available on Amazon and the firmware is available [here](https://kuwfi.com/downloads/firmware-1).
+Their products are availables on Amazon and the firmware is available [here](https://kuwfi.com/downloads/firmware-1).

 ![Kuwfi AX820](product_kuwfi_ax820.png){: w="700" h="400" }
 _AX820 from Kuwfi_